Water level in Mettur dam stands at 103 feet

-Water level in Mettur dam stood at 103 feet against full level of 120 feet on Friday with an inflow of 933 cusecs and a discharge of 1500 cusecs.
+The water level in Mettur dam on Saturday stood at 103 feet against its full level of 120 feet on Saturday The inflow was 933 cusecs and the discharge 1,500 cusecs.

-Water level in Mettur dam stood at 103 feet against full level of 120 feet on Friday with an inflow of 933 cusecs and a discharge of 1500 cusecs.
+The water level in Mettur dam on Saturday stood at 103 feet against its full level of 120 feet on Saturday The inflow was 933 cusecs and the discharge 1,500 cusecs.

 Comments have to be in English, and in full sentences.
 They cannot be abusive or personal.
 Please abide by our community guidelines for posting your comments.